NexusWasLost/winbun64/README.md

 - WinBun64 used `cpuid` to get processor brand so it will not work on ARM - based Windows machines.

-- Thanks to [Arpan](https://github.com/arpank01) for running winfetch (A `.exe` that uses this library), helped me find bugs and issues.
+- Thanks to [Arpan](https://github.com/arpank01) for running a `.exe` that uses this library, helped me find bugs and issues.

 - I will try to keep this library updated as needed alongside the documentation.